itsjainrishi/portfolio-nuxt3/content/projects/meptradesuppliesv1.md

   - Algolia
 ---

-A B2B ecommerce application for MepTradeSupplies Ltd.
+A B2B ecommerce application for MepTradeSupplies Ltd. which is based in London UK.